 4. OBLIGATIONS OF COVERED ENTITY

-Covered Entity shall notify Business Associate of any limitations in its notice(s) of privacy practices in accordance with 45 CFR § 164.520, to the extent that such limitations may affect Business Associate's use or disclosure of PHI.
+(a) Covered Entity shall notify Business Associate of any limitations in its notice(s) of privacy practices in accordance with 45 CFR § 164.520, to the extent that such limitations may affect Business Associate's use or disclosure of PHI.

+(b) Covered Entity shall not make any disclosure of PHI to Business Associate if such disclosure would violate the HIPAA Rules, HITECH Act or any applicable federal or state law or regulation.

 5. PERMISSIBLE REQUESTS BY COVERED ENTITY

-Covered Entity shall not request that Business Associate use or disclose PHI in any manner that would not be permissible under Subpart E of 45 CFR Part 164 if done by Covered Entity, except Business Associate may use or disclose PHI for data aggregation or management and administrative activities of Business Associate.
+Covered Entity shall not request that Business Associate use or disclose PHI in any manner that would not be permissible under Subpart E of 45 CFR Part 164, HIPAA Rules, HITECH Act or any applicable federal or state law or regulation if done by Covered Entity, except Business Associate may use or disclose PHI for data aggregation or management and administrative activities of Business Associate.

 6. TERM AND TERMINATION